mlukasek/M5_NightscoutMon/README.md

 **Page 1 - simple page with large BG value**
 Long distance visible page with large BG value and larger clock.
 Top line contains current time, icons, delta value a BG direction arrow.

 Bottom info line is the same as on page 0.

+**Page 2 - analog clock with temperature and humidity**
+Large analog clock with date.
+BG value in top left corner with time difference from the last reading.
+BG delta value in top right corner and arrow pointing chinge direction bellow it.

+This screen contatins environmental values form DHT12 sensor.
+Requires ENV Unit or BTC Standing Base connected to MStack.
+The temperature is in lower left corner and humidity in lower right corner.
+Temperature unit can be set in M5NS.INI.

+Bottom info line is the same as on page 0.